PHCP-PVF industry experts weigh in on projections for 2022.

 Although he expects more movement towards in-person business, Tennant agrees that flexibility is needed to meet customer demand.
 “While I think the majority of folks still want to meet in person, we think those customers who have gotten accustomed to the digital meeting space and are able to accommodate it better will continue on that path.”

 In addition to flexibility, consumers are after some sense of stability.

 “After a very challenging 18-plus months, everyone is craving some stability at this point,” Eynon says.
 “Even though more disruption is likely ahead of us, our customers expect us to provide the highest quality products in a consistent manner.
 We are not above market disruption, but we need to make it as easy as possible to do business with us no matter what.”

-Mucciarone emphasizes that one thing will never change: Customers want PHCP-PVF products wherever and whenever they need it.
+Mucciarone emphasizes that one thing will never change: Customers want PHCP-PVF products wherever and whenever they need them.
 “We are seeing many customers buying certain products months in advance, and in some cases, we encourage them to do so, and to buy larger quantities.”

 As we move into 2022, much of what the PHCP-PVF supply chain has been enduring over the past couple of years will continue to affect business.
 The good news is, the industry has proven its essentialness, many companies have seen record years and product demand is expected to remain high.

 Stackpole encourages businesses to continue to find ways to adapt and innovate.
 “It’s not easy, but looking three to four steps ahead is essential right now.
 Can you source products elsewhere?
 Can you use a different resource or material?” he asks.
 “We as an industry will continue to find ways to innovate and improvise, working through all of the factors thrown our way.”